 Fine Art and True Grit

-My collections may seem random and eclectic, but it has a consistent theme of art and grit that has fascinated me for many years.
+My collections may seem random and eclectic, but they have a consistent theme of art and grit that has fascinated me for many years.
 Collecting Western Art evokes nostalgic memories of my childhood and my cowboy heroes.
 My western art collection is exclusively the art of Harry Brown Baker.

 The Art of Harry Brown Baker